benmccann/xero-java-client/README.md

     gradle compileJava

 Note that you can only run via Gradle and not via an IDE.
 See the [JiBX binding page](http://jibx.sourceforge.net/bindcomp.html#ide-use) for more details.

+Also, a pending pull request to the [Xero API XML schemas is required](https://github.com/XeroAPI/XeroAPI-Schemas/pull/12)